Skip to main content

 Our Partnership Model

-St. John’s College, using the Project Search model, we work with the host business Chartwells based at the University of Sussex, and Amazon based in Crawley to support interns in developing workplace skills.
+We use the DFN Project SEARCH model and work with host businesses Chartwells Universities, based at the University of Sussex, and Amazon, based in Crawley, to support interns to develop workplace skills.

-These programmes run from September for one academic year, with interns based at the workplace five days a week.
+The two programmes run from September for one academic year, with interns based at their workplace five days a week.
+Interns are supported by staff from St. John’s College.

-Supported internships also benefit employers to learn what young people with additional needs can contribute and achieve.
+Supported Internships also benefit employers to learn what young people with additional needs can contribute to workplaces and achieve with extra support.

 Chartwells Universities